Please feel free to download my CV.

 Short story of my professional development:

-I studied mathematics at the University of Freiburg in a combined bachelor’s and master’s program.
+My first studies were in mathematics at the University of Freiburg in a combined bachelor’s and master’s program.
 I specialized in applied and mathematical statistics (my other fields of interest were probability theory and real and complex analysis).
 As minor subject I chose economics, after initially starting with philosophy.
 At the end of my studies, I became aware that it is actually economics that interests me the most.

 After finishing my studies in mathematics (graduating with “very good”, the best possible grade, in all final examinations), I started the graduate program in economics at the Tinbergen Institute.
 After the coursework, I joined the Center for Research in Experimental Economics and Political Decision Making (CREED) at the University of Amsterdam to conduct research.
 The work on my thesis was supervised by Arthur Schram and supported by a “Research Talent” grant of The Netherlands’ Organisation for Scientific Research (~170 000 €).
 In my thesis I examine different policy relevant topics from a behavioral viewpoint.
 As I like empirical work and as experiments are a useful tool to test behavioral theories, such experiments play an important role in my thesis.
 Furthermore, experiments allow to investigate the effects of policy variations with maximal control.